Marianne Babal is a Corporate Historian for Wells Fargo.

 Several other dogs are remembered for their contributions to Wells Fargo.

 Boozer wandered into the Wells Fargo Polk Street Depot in Chicago as a puppy, suffering from a broken leg.
-After being nursed back to health by Wells Fargo team members, Boozer became a celebrity.
+After being nursed back to health by Wells Fargo employees, Boozer became a celebrity.
 The terrier accompanied the company’s messengers on trains from coast to coast in the 1910s, but seemed most at home with his human friends in the Windy City.

 Wells Fargo used to transport dogs for customers.
 One adventurous little Scottish terrier started his career with Wells Fargo after escaping from his crate during shipment.
-He reappeared in a few weeks, but his owner no longer wanted him, so team members adopted him and named him Bum.
+He reappeared in a few weeks, but his owner no longer wanted him, so employees adopted him and named him Bum.
 He continued his freewheeling lifestyle, traveling by train to company offices throughout the U.S. and Mexico in the 1910s.

 This portrait of Jack became a popular fair souvenir and a reminder of all of Wells Fargo’s faithful companion canines.
 Perched atop a Wells Fargo treasure box, Jack reminded people of Wells Fargo’s vigilance in attending to customer security.